 Collection planning in all major Canadian public libraries now involves a significant decrease in collection sizes; space planning has reflected this decrease and now includes a corresponding increase in spaces for customer activities and interaction.
-Many of these spaces are meant to customers can spend time socialize, collaborate and learn.
+Many of these spaces are meant so customers can spend time socializing, collaborating and learning.